 - Property owner(s)

-- A mortgage holder
+- Mortgage holder (s)

 - Anyone with a registered court judgement against the tax payer